OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 ![Flow of events when starting Outlook add-in.](../images/outlook15-loading-dom-agave-runtime.png)

-The following events occur when an Outlook add-in starts:
+The following events occur when an Outlook add-in starts.

 1. When Outlook starts, Outlook reads the XML manifests for Outlook add-ins that have been installed for the user's email account.